Who's Behind Listverse?

 Gein’s wardrobe also included a number of accessories, such as an apron of his victim’s skin.
 Bizarre even for Gein, the protective garment was a patchwork of incongruous pieces of skin sewn together with large, thick stitches similar to those a coroner might use after performing an autopsy.

 There’s a nipple over the left breast portion of the apron (but no breast).
 A partial face—eyes, nose, and upper lip—is sewn into the garment’s left hip.
-A pair of ears, sewn where pockets might have been, face one another across the upper thigh region of the apron.
-On the bottom right side near the jagged hem is a right breast, complete with nipple.
+A pair of ears, sewn where pockets might have been, another face across the upper thigh region of the apron.
+On the bottom right side near the jagged hem is a right breast, complete with a nipple.

 Among other items, Gein also owned a pair of wrist-length gloves made of human skin (the stitches of which follow the contours of the thumbs and fingers), a pair of skin pants, and a necklace consisting of five tongues strung on a cord.